 We take care to ensure the security of your personal data in use, storage, and transmission and that it is only accessed by verified persons who have the necessary authority.
 All our employees and any third parties we engage with to process your personal information are legally and contractually obliged to respect the confidentiality of your information and we deliver training to ensure this is maintained.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-We operate in Jersey in the Channel Islands and our data substantially resides in Jersey.
+We operate in Jersey in the Channel Islands.

-We do use technology that may transfer data to another jurisdiction, for example use of Microsoft and cloud-based software and back-up of data.
-We will ensure that your data is appropriately protected (for example by reference to IT Policy), where such transfers do not offer the same level of protection of personal data.
+We use technology that may transfer data to another jurisdiction, for example use of Microsoft and cloud-based software and back-up of data and in certain circumstances other service providers who may be located outside of Jersey, the UK or the EU or may host data outside of these jurisdictions.
+We will ensure that your data is appropriately protected (for example by reference to IT Policy and legal requirements), where such transfers do not offer the same level of protection of personal data.

 We will retain your personal data for as long as necessary to fulfil the purpose for which it was collected.

 Once those purposes are completed, we then have legal and regulatory obligations in connection with data retention which we will need to fulfil.